 Now more than ever, if your child needs to do school work at home, or watch TV on a screen that doesn't take up the main family TV, you might be considering whether to buy them a laptop pretty soon.

-For most kids (and parents) a laptop will make the most sense.
+For most kids (and parents) a laptop makes a lot of sense in this context.
 Letting them work or play whether they're at the kitchen table or at school means that they're able to use their computer to the full.
 So, we've taken a look at the laptops currently on the market to whittle them down to a list of the best ones for you to consider for your child.

 Our priorities for this list are durability, affordability and performance — so you won't find any high-end Macbooks or ultrabooks here.
 These aren't intended as powerhouses, but rather as useful machines for their young users.

 Our guide to the best kids' laptops to buy today

 It took a while to get to this point, but Chromebooks are really viable options if you're looking for a simple laptop that might not be able to do everything you could hope for, but can get all the essentials done.